-In all three settings, the training is done via a per-patch loss: $L_{\text{CNN}}$, which is a combination of weighted cross-entropy loss and dice loss.
-Weighted cross-entropy gives more importance to the rare class: \textit{fire}, by increasing its loss contribution, while dice loss measures overlap: IoU, and directly optimizes for better segmentation of small or imbalanced regions.
+In all three settings, the training is done with a per-patch loss, $L_{\text{CNN}}$, which is a combination of weighted cross-entropy loss and dice loss.
+Weighted cross-entropy gives more importance to the rare class \textit{fire} by increasing its contribution to the loss, while the dice loss measures overlap (i.e. intersection over union) and directly optimizes for better segmentation of small or imbalanced regions.
 The losses are as follows: